FJrodafo/DiscordAPP/App/README.md

 To check if you already have Node installed on your machine, run `node -v` in your terminal.
 Otherwise, you will need to install Node v16.11.0 or higher or, as a last option, check out the [Docker](#docker) alternative.

-Finally, if you have Node installed, run the following command to activate your Discord BOT (Make sure you are in the `App` directory):
+Finally, if you have Node installed, run the following command to activate your Discord APP (Make sure you are in the `App` directory):

 ```shell
 npm start